Description

 Describes the geologic setting, structural geology, thermal springs, and mining history of this 7.5-minute quad located north of Durango.
 Includes geologic setting, unit descriptions, structural geology, prospects and mines, correlation of map units, oblique view and accompanying cross-sections.
 1:24,000.
 29-page booklet accompanies the map.
-Digital ZIP download.
+Digital PDF download.
 OF-03-21D

 From the Author’s Notes: